Fosterer Volunteer FAQ’s

 Would I need to travel the dog to and from your centre?

-- Each dog’s trainer will discuss his or her training plan with you.
-This generally includes needing the dog on site for at least three days each week.
-It is ideal if you can drop off and collect the dog.
+• Each dog’s trainer will discuss his or her training plan with you.
+On average dogs are required at the centre three days each week.
+It is ideal if you have your own vehicle and are able to transport the dog to and from the centre.

 Do I need to live near your Training Centre?

-If you are outside the catchment area please get in touch anyway.
-We would love to talk about how we might make this voluntary role work for you.
+• Preferably, you would live within 30 minutes of our National Training Centre, LE12 9SR..
+If you are outside the catchment area, please get in touch anyway.
+We would love to talk about how we might make this voluntary role work for you and discuss our volunteering opportunities.

 How much would it cost me to care for a dog?